whiteout2/test_lambda2/README.md

-# test_cpp2
+# test_lambda2

-String manipulation and formatting
+Lambdas and closures